 We come now to the crux of this story.
 I examined the nightly-build demo site and decided to give what advice I could muster.
 I wrote a quick usability review and submitted it to the discussion.
 I tried to do this before, via more official channels.
 Being part of a so-called “Shuttle” project, I joined forces with several others in advising the WordPress team.
 It was a miserable failure and the end result was a bluish bastard child appearing in WordPress 2.0.
 Months of work from a team of several was hacked to pieces and implemented in what looked like a completely ad-hoc process.
 Naturally the end result, from which WordPress 2.3 is still reeling, wasn’t very user-friendly at all.

 What I see on the demo site may be a “work in progress”, in fact that’s the main counter argument, but there’s a real problem with that.
 It’s not that I mind baby blue and curry red.
-The problem is that a usability-work-in-progress doesn’t look like that, that there is a “live redesign”2—at best.
+The problem is that a usability-work-in-progress doesn’t look like that, that there is a “live redesign” (( “Live redesign” is the web 2.0 term for “Under construction”.
+It means redesigning your website, aimlessly, while users can watch you work. ))—at best.
 Usability is not achieved thusly.
 Usability is a process that starts with identifying user tasks and then moves on to visualizing those tasks either with pen and paper, faux screenshots or actual prototypes in Flash or what have you.
 Personally I’d find it a striking waste of time to jump right in, pick some colors and start playing.
 Usability is not a Jackson Pollock painting.

 You’d think that would scare me from ever trying to advise the WordPress team again.
 No. Despite all my misgivings, WordPress is still the best blogging tool out there.
 It is no coincidence that it’s beaten Movable Type to such a pulp as to have them finally open source.
 Imagine where WordPress could have been today, had they just focused on usability?
 Habari, probably wouldn’t have existed.
 Habari is an open source alternative to WordPress that’s slowly gaining traction.
 It’s built ground-up for “todays bloggers”, and it is built primarily by talented ex-Wordpress developers.
 Perhaps it’s not quite an alternative to WordPress just yet, but unless WordPress ramps up, it might become the iPhone of blogging.
 Both WordPress and Habari blog, but one does it deliciously and with a sprinkle of user friendliness.